In a city that never truly rests, quiet becomes something you have to choose.

 A cozy place isn’t about size.
 Some rooms are huge, some are intimate.
 What matters is how the space makes you feel.

 In a private room Singapore tea setting, coziness comes from balance.
-Enough space to breathe.
+Plenty of space to breathe.
 Enough quiet to hear the kettle.
 Enough warmth to encourage you to stay a little longer.

 You sit at the table.
 Tea is poured.
 Food may follow, maybe a light course or dinner shared slowly.
 Time stretches.
 Your body rests.
 Your mind follows.